Skip to main content

 • gameplay

-• “Its UI is more intuitive and its mechanics are more polished and constantly being improved, everything just works how it should, and you are given enough freedom to do what you want that you can bend history but not so much that you can break it.”
+• “Its UI is more intuitive and its mechanics are more polished and constantly being updated (seriously, there've been like 4 updates in the first month since release).
+Everything just works how it should.
+You are given enough freedom to do what you want so you can bend history but not so much that you can break it.”

 • “If you are going to play this game, expect confusion to be a pretty regular feeling, as a lot of game mechanics will be explained through a mix of trial and error, looking for Steam community threads that don't actually answer your question, and intuition-based guesses.”